HannahKirk/relationship-seeking-ai/README.md

 \* Folder `7-human-studies-processing/` is not included in this release as it contains intermediary data files that could compromise participant privacy.
 The analysis-ready datasets used by `8-human-studies-analysis/` are provided in `data/human_study/`.

+## License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Please cite the paper below if you use any of its contents.
+The steering vector training code in `2-steering-vector-training/BiPO_distributed/` is a modified fork of [BiPO](https://github.com/CaoYuanpu/BiPO) and is licensed separately under MIT.
+Please also cite [Cao et al. (2024)](https://github.com/CaoYuanpu/BiPO) if you use that component.

 ## Citation

 ```bibtex